dalong0514/readnotes/20200106计算原文/2020103Build-an-API-with-Laravel/2020103Build-an-API-with-Laravel0201.md

 Now that we know more about the case and what we need to build, we could go straight to the planning, but let’s hold that thought and take a closer look at the JSON:API specification, and learn a bit more about the protocols that will be the foundation of how we communicate with our API.

-## 02. JSON:API specificaঞon
+## 02. JSON:API specification

 When developing software, there are a lot of decisions to make about how to design the software in the best way — from how to design your code to the application architecture, and all the way up to the visual representation of your application on screen.
 With APIs this isn’t any different.
 Up until 2013, where the first draft of the JSON:API specification was made, there weren’t any approaches to standardization of JSON API interactions.

 Before adhering to the JSON:API, we at Wacky Studio even made our APIs in our own way, the way we thought was best.
 We drew inspiration from APIs of the services we used and made our decisions based on how they were implementing their APIs.

+1『Wacky Studio 是作者他们的公司。』

 That was a very bad idea because:

-• They were also in a phase of learning how to write a good API for their services
+• They were also in a phase of learning how to write a good API for their services.

-• None of them were following the same conventions
+• None of them were following the same conventions.

-• Most of them had an API design that meant you had to make a lot of requests for data
+• Most of them had an API design that meant you had to make a lot of requests for data.

 The worst of it all was when we had to consume our own API on the frontend.
 Because of the lack of conventions, we had to constantly go back and forth to get the correct endpoints, to see what data each request should contain and to see what would be returned from the server.